Cocktail party effect: Effect in animals

 Animals that communicate in choruses such as frogs, insects, songbirds and other animals that communicate acoustically can experience the cocktail party effect as multiple signals or calls occur concurrently.
 Similar to their human counterparts, acoustic mediation allows animals to listen for what they need to within their environments.
 For Bank swallows, cliff swallows, and king penguins, acoustic mediation allows for parent/offspring recognition in noisy environments.
 Amphibians also demonstrate this effect as evidenced in frogs; female frogs can listen for and differentiate male mating calls, while males can mediate other males' aggression calls.
 There are two leading theories as to why acoustic signaling evolved among different species.
 Receiver psychology holds that the development of acoustic signaling can be traced back to the nervous system and the processing strategies the nervous system uses.
 Specifically, how the physiology of auditory scene analysis affects how a species interprets and gains meaning from sound.
 Communication Network Theory states that animals can gain information by eavesdropping on other signals between others of their species.
 This is true especially among songbirds.

+Hearables for the cocktail party effect

+Hearable devices like noise-canceling headphones have been designed to address the cocktail party problem.
+These types of devices could provide wearers with a degree of control over the sound sources around them.

+Deep learning headphone systems like target speech hearing have been proposed to give wearers the ability to hear a target person in a crowded room with multiple speakers and background noise.
+This technology uses real-time neural networks to learn the voice characteristics of an enrolled target speaker, which is later used to focus on their speech while suppressing other speakers and noise.
+Semantic hearing headsets also use neural networks to enable wearers to hear specific sounds, such as birds tweeting or alarms ringing, based on their semantic description, while suppressing other ambient sounds in the environment.
+Real-time neural networks have also been used to create programmable sound bubbles on headsets, allowing all speakers within the bubble to be audible while suppressing speakers and noise outside the bubble.

+These devices could benefit individuals with hearing loss, sensory processing disorders and misophonia as well as people who require focused listening for their job in health-care and military, or for factory or construction workers.